IzatheWriter/Beginner-Baker-s-Guide/Chocolate Muffins Recipe.md

 There are many variations of the muffins – they can go well with fruits, cream cheese or any other sweet additions.
 This recipe focuses on chocolate muffins.

-- This recipe serves 12 muffins.
+- This recipe serves: 12 muffins.
 - Preparation time: 10 minutes
 - Baking time: 20-25 minutes
 - Level: easy